rust-lang/rust/src/doc/guide.md

 The compiler is telling us here that it was expecting to see the beginning of an expression, and a `let` can only begin a statement, not an expression.

-Note that assigning to an already-bound variable (e.g. `y = 5i`) is still an expression, although its value is not particularly useful.
-Unlike C, where an assignment evaluates to the assigned value (e.g. `5i` in the previous example), in Rust the value of an assignment is the unit type `()` (which we'll cover later).
+> Note that assigning to an already-bound variable (e.g. `y = 5i`) is still an
+> expression, although its value is not particularly useful.
+Unlike C, where an
+> assignment evaluates to the assigned value (e.g. `5i` in the previous
+> example), in Rust the value of an assignment is the unit type `()` (which
+> we'll cover later).

 The second kind of statement in Rust is the **expression statement**.
-Its purpose is to turn any expression into a statement.
-In practical terms, Rust's grammar expects statements to follow other statements.
-This means that you use semicolons to separate expressions from each other.
-This means that Rust looks a lot like most other languages that require you to use semicolons at the end of every line, and you will see semicolons at the end of almost every line of Rust code you see.
+We turn expressions into expression statements by placing semicolons at the end of expressions.
+The purpose is to trigger any side effects of evaluating the expression and discard the value of the expression.
+This means Rust looks a lot like most other languages that require you to use semicolons at the end of every line, except you won't see semicolons in places you might otherwise expect them.

-What is this exception that makes us say 'almost?'
-You saw it already, in this
-code:
+For example, this code lacks semicolons in the blocks of the `if` expression:

 ```{rust}
 let x = 5i;